Aarception/Mo-information-security-portfolio/README.md

 #  📁 Mo's Information Security Learning, Projects, and Portfolio

-Because Google is still writing this after all this time, I have to accept I was enabling the continuance of the Design-Marketing Gap.

-"Use CareerCircle’s exclusive job board to connect directly with employers looking to hire Google Career Certificate graduates."

-Google has bet on the respect and admiration I, and probably many others, have for Google to continue to have that untruth still up.

-I was wrong to wait this long, although because I did, I was able to audit and discovery so much more.

-Tomorrow is Accountability Day.

 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*